tdwyer/pretty-good-wallet/README.md

 **Adding website account**
   - Enter password with the interactive prompt
-    - `pgw -d example.com -k alice -e` then enter your password at the prompt
+    - Enter `pgw -d example.com -accnt main -e`
-      - For username confidentiality
+        - Then enter your username at the prompt
-        - `pgw -d example.com -k username -e`
-        - `pgw -d example.com -k password -e`
+        - Finaly enter and verify your password with `pinentry`
       - For url confidentiality
-        - `pgw -d website01 -k username -e`
+        - `pgw -d website01 -accnt main -e`
-        - Save the url to a file named *url* and add it to the domain's Vault
+        - Save the url as a key *url*
-          - `pgw -d website01 -v url -e`
+          - `pgw -d website01 -k url -e`
   - Enter Password as Parameter
-    - `-v $Value` can added for scripted addition of passwords/key values
+    - Password can be added as a param or from stdout of other app like `passgen`
+      - `pgw -d website01 -accnt "$(passgen 48)" -e`
+  - Login to example.com with Auto-Type
+    1. With your cursor in the *Username* box on the website run this
+    2. `pgw -d website01 -accnt main -auto`
+    3. Then click back on the web browser and *PGW* will log you in

 **Adding a file to the vault**